clayauld/visionfive-hass/README.md

 This repo will be updated as the development work proceeds.

 The plan is to develop a docker container for RISC-V that will contain all the required dependencies to run Home Assistant.
 The current Home Assistant docker containers are not ported over to RISC-V.

+The current Docker image is a RISC-V fork of [Linuxserver.io/docker-homeassistant](https://gitlab.com/Linuxserver.io/docker-homeassistant/).
+See their repo for more information.